Skip to main content

 Superior

-Water temperatures in the dirty water near shore and the harbor are generally being reported in the low to mid-50s, while the clearer water out in the lake is generally being reported in the upper mid to upper 40s.
-Trolling along mudlines has been producing some limits of coho salmon (15-18”), as well as a few brown trout (16-24”) and lake trout (22-28”).
+Water temperatures in the dirty water near shore and the harbor are generally reported in the upper 50s to 60s, while the clearer water out in the lake is generally reported in the 40s.
+Trolling along mudlines or near the surface out over deep water has been producing some decent catches of coho salmon (16-19 inches), and lake trout (22-28 inches), with the occasional brown trout, steelhead and Chinook (king) salmon mixed in.
 Walleye fishing in the St. Louis River, as well as in or near the harbor, has been excellent.
-Many limits of 15-22” fish are being caught, with good numbers of large (potentially trophy-sized) fish being reported as well.
-Wisconsin and Minnesota DNR fisheries personnel have handled what is estimated to be a potentially record number of adult walleyes in this year’s St. Louis River spawning stock assessment, with many fish in the 15-20” range and good numbers of trophy-sized fish as well.
-Most anglers target walleye in the river and harbor by jigging with minnows, crawlers or soft plastics, and by trolling inside or near the harbor with stick baits or crawler harnesses.
+Limits of 15 to 22-inch fish are being caught, with good numbers of larger fish being reported as well.
+Most anglers are targeting walleye in the river and harbor by jigging with minnows, crawlers or soft plastics and by trolling inside or near the harbor with stickbaits or crawler harnesses.

 REMINDER – Anglers must carry a paper copy of their license/stamps while fishing on Lake Michigan, Lake Superior and the Wisconsin/Michigan, Wisconsin/Minnesota and Wisconsin/Iowa boundary waters.